MIDL-Conference/midl-website-2023/pages/call-for-papers.md

 # Call for papers

 We welcome submissions, as full or short papers, for the 6th edition of Medical Imaging with Deep Learning (MIDL 2023).
 MIDL is a forum for deep learning researchers, clinicians and health-care companies working at the intersection of machine learning and medical image analysis.
-MIDL 2023 will be an in-person event in Nashville, USA, if the pandemic conditions permit. **At least one co-author is expected to present in person.** The conference will be streamed online as always.
+MIDL 2023 will be an in-person event in Nashville, USA, if the pandemic conditions permit. **At least one co-author is expected to register for the conference.** The conference will be streamed online as always.

 MIDL has a large scope including all areas where deep learning is used to analyze biomedical imaging data.
 Topics of interest include but are not limited to: